 Knowing that proton treatment at CHOP would also offer a partnership with Stephany’s primary oncologist in Brazil, access to CHOP’s top-ranked Cancer Center and the resources international families need, Jessica made the choice to come to Philadelphia.

 Traveling so far from their home while Dad stayed behind was daunting.
 But from the first meeting with doctors, one that happened right in the children’s play area of the Roberts Proton Therapy Center, Jessica’s and Stephany’s experience with CHOP was a positive one.

-CHOP’s International Patient Services (IPS) facilitated the transition of Stephany’s care from Brazil to the U.S. IPS staff took on the responsibilities of case management: coordinating the intake process and medical evaluation, clearing finances, and locating housing and interpreter services.
+CHOP’s Global Patient Services (GPS) facilitated the transition of Stephany’s care from Brazil to the U.S. GPS staff took on the responsibilities of case management: coordinating the intake process and medical evaluation, clearing finances, and locating housing and interpreter services.

 Arrangements were made to stay at the Ronald McDonald House in West Philadelphia for the six weeks of Stephany’s treatment.
 Not only would Jessica and Stephany call Philadelphia home for the next month and a half, but so would little sister Sophia, 8.

 “In the beginning I was unsure that bringing Sophia would work, but I decided it would be good for her to witness and be a part of Stephany’s treatment,” says Jessica.
 “It was a positive experience for her to have her sister here.”

 The fact that the family speaks Portuguese was of no concern.
 An interpreter met the Nascimentos soon after their arrival in February 2012.
 She was with them at every evaluation and treatment to ease communication between the family and clinicians and child life team at CHOP.
 Jessica says that with the support of the many staff members and clinicians they saw every day, the family felt truly at home.